AlirezaRoshanzamir/monorepo-webinar/1-monorepo-vs-polyrepo-and-exploring-pants/presentation.md

 - VCS Tooling Challenges  <!-- .element: class="fragment insides-fade-in-then-out" -->
   - The complexity and size of the codebase, which makes it difficult to understand, search, scale, and maintain.  <!-- .element: class="fragment fade-in-then-semi-out" -->
   - Microsoft has released a Virtual File System (VFS) for Git to help manage the overload.  <!-- .element: class="fragment fade-in-then-semi-out" -->
+- CI Tooling Challenges  <!-- .element: class="fragment insides-fade-in-then-out" -->
+  - Azure, Circle, and Jenkins, popular CI solutions, offer flexibility, but it may take time to accomplish some tasks.  <!-- .element: class="fragment fade-in-then-semi-out" -->
 - Limitations Around Access Control  <!-- .element: class="fragment insides-fade-in-then-out" -->
   - Your company may not want every engineer to have access to the entire codebase.  <!-- .element: class="fragment fade-in-then-semi-out" -->
   - GitHub and GitLab support CODEOWNERS file to define which team owns subdirectories in the repository.  <!-- .element: class="fragment fade-in-then-semi-out" -->